Flexible, Model-Agnostic Method for Materials Data Extraction from Text Using General Purpose Language Models: Description of the approach

-This steps usually takes no more than 30 minutes - each sentence has to be classified only in a binary fashion which is a very simple task and takes just a few seconds per sentence.
+This steps usually takes no more than 30 minutes for approximately 100 sentences - each sentence has to be classified only in a binary fashion which is a very simple task and takes just a few seconds per sentence.
 The classification is as simple and straightforward as assigning $1$ for positive and $0$ to each sentence in a spreadsheet.
+The fine-tuning itself, for the small locally hosted models (\texttt{bart} and \texttt{DeBERTaV3}), takes around 30 minutes on an older workstation CPU (Intel(R) Xeon(R) CPU E5-2670), 20 minutes on a modern laptop CPU (Intel(R) Core(TM) i9-9880H), and can be reduced to just a few minutes if GPUs are used.
+The OpenAI models are fine-tuned on external OpenAI servers in less than 30 minutes and do not require any local resources.
 After this step is performed and the sentences are once again reclassified using the now fine-tuned model the precision and recall are greatly improved, as can be seen in Fig.~\ref{fig:learning}.

 This Step 2 is optional and is generally done to improve the quality data collected from Step 1.
 Improving precision of data at this stage will reduce the human time needed in data structurization in Step 3 (see Sec.~\ref{sec:step3}) to review the data.
-However, for small data sets the human time in Step 3 is very modest, and this Step 2 may not be worth the extra effort.
+However, for small datasets the human time in Step 3 is very modest, and this Step 2 may not be worth the extra effort.
 Thus whether it is performed or not typically depends on the size of the dataset.
 For small datasets, and if a recall of around 90\% is satisfactory this step can be entirely omitted.
 As seen in Fig.~\ref{fig:zeroshot-comparison}~d), the precision at 90\% recall after Step 1 is over 50\% for the best models, which means that for every true positive sentence, there is only one false positive - a reasonable number to be removed by hand during data structurization (Step 3).
-For small datasets, up to a couple hundred values, verifying around 100 positive sentences to perform additional fine-tuning to improve the precision may turn out to be more labor intensive that proceeding straight to data structurization, and improving the precision manually by simply ignoring false positives.
+For small datasets, up to a few hundred values, verifying around 100 positive sentences to perform additional fine-tuning to improve the precision may turn out to be more labor intensive that proceeding straight to data structurization, and improving the precision manually by simply ignoring false positives.
 It is crucial to understand that the recall obtained at this step (or that has been obtained after Step 1, if this optional step is skipped) will be the recall of the final database, while the precision will be improved to near perfect in the next step (Step 3).